-- 5.1 The main issues to consider are: (i) the scale of the extension in relation to the existing building; (ii) the design and materials; (iii) impact on the residential amenity of the neighbouring properties; (iv) the impact on the countryside setting; (v) biodiversity impact; and (vi) highways impact. - 5.2 Concern has been raised regarding the health and safety of the construction site; however this is not a material planning consideration and can be dealt with accordingly through building regulations.
-Similarly, the positioning of a flue or chimney must conform with building regulations and need not be dealt with through the planning process.
+- 5.1 The main issues to consider are: (i) the scale of the extension in relation to the existing building; (ii) the design and materials; (iii) impact on the residential amenity of the neighbouring properties; (iv) the impact on the countryside setting; (v) biodiversity impact; and (vi) highways impact. - 5.2 Concern has been raised regarding the health and safety of the construction site; however this is not a material planning consideration and can be dealt with accordingly through building regulations or by the Health and Safety Executive as necessary.
+Any flue or chimney must conform to the building regulations and the public safety controls inherent in that regulatory regime should not be duplicated through the planning process.